PhilippeLeroux/oracle_bash_completion/readme.md

 * srvctl \<command\> \<object\> option1 option2 ...

-	Completion work on all commands and on all objects for a command.
+	12cR1 : Completion work on all commands and on all objects for a command.

+	12cR2 : todo

 	Options supported for commands :